World Heritage Photos

 Roskilde Cathedral

 Roskilde Cathedral: Roskilde was named the capital city of Denmark by King Harald 'Bluetooth' Gormsson around 960.
 The present Roskilde Cathedral was built in the 12th and 13th centuries on the site of an earlier wooden stave church built by King Harald Bluetooth, this Viking king converted Denmark to Christianity.
 The choir of Roskilde Cathedral was consecrated in 1225.
 It is said that King Harald Bluetooth was buried in one of the pillars of the choir.
 The altar piece was made in Antwerp in 1560, it was taken as payment for the Sound Toll.
 Roskilde Cathedral is situated close to Roskilde Fjord.
-Roskilde Cathedral was the first Gothic cathedral of Scandinavia to be built of brick, it is a Gothic cathedral, but has both Romanesque and Gothic architectural features in its design.
-Many churches in northern Europe were modelled after the red-brick Roskilde Cathedral.
+Roskilde Cathedral was the first Gothic cathedral in Scandinavia to be built of brick, the cathedral has both Romanesque and Gothic architectural features in its design.
+Numerous churches in Northern Europe were modelled after the red-brick cathedral.
 Roskilde Cathedral has been the burial place for the Danish Royal Family since the 15th century, with only one exception, all Danish kings and queens have been buried in the cathedral.
 The tombs of the Danish Royal Family can be found throughout the cathedral and in the chapels.
 Many side chapels were built up to the end of the 19th century.
-The most imposing is the chapel of Christian IV.
+The most imposing is the chapel of King Christian IV.
 Roskilde Cathedral and the monuments at Jelling are the most important national and historic sites in Denmark.
-Several other World Heritage Sites are located near Roskilde: Jægersborg Dyrehave about 43 km to the northeast; Stevns Klint about 48 km to the southeast; Kronborg Castle about 69 km to the northeast.
-Roskilde Cathedral was declared a UNESCO World Heritage in 1995.
+Several other World Heritage Sites are located not far from Roskilde: Jægersborg Dyrehave about 43 km to the northeast; Stevns Klint about 48 km to the southeast; Kronborg Castle about 69 km to the northeast.
+Roskilde Cathedral gained the status as a UNESCO World Heritage in 1995.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos